English Subject Lead: Mr Saynor English Deputy Subject Lead/Teacher: Miss C Urwin

 English across all key stages involves the development of students’ reading, writing and speaking and listening skills.
 Lessons are interactive and use varied methods of ensuring students are actively engaged in learning.
 IT facilities are well utilised.
 Resources used are up to date and selected to appeal to boys and their interests.
 Opportunities to involve students in off-site visits are offered wherever relevant to the boys’ learning.

 Students study a wide range of modules at KS3, all of which help to teach boys important reading, writing and spoken language skills.
-They start the course in Year 7 with a transition unit on ‘School and Growing Up’, which draws on their own experiences of starting school as well as a number of different well known authors (such as J.K.Rowling and Roald Dahl) and their experience and ideas of school.
+They start the course with a transition unit on ‘School and Growing Up’, which draws on their own experiences of starting school as well as a number of different well known authors (such as J.K.Rowling and Roald Dahl) and their experience and ideas of school.
 The jump from Year 6 to Year 7 is a challenging one as we focus our teaching from the start on the skills needed for the new GCSE English Language syllabus.

-In Year 8, students study a War unit looking at a variety of poems and texts set during the First and Second World Wars.
+Students also study a War unit looking at a variety of poems and texts set during the First and Second World Wars.
 They also study a Shakespeare play (A Midsummer Night’s Dream or Merchant of Venice) in the Summer term.
 Students complete a Literary Non-Fiction unit and a Current Issues and Debates unit, which allows them to consolidate their non-fiction and persuasive writing skills.
 All units are aimed at teaching them the skills needed for their GCSE Language Paper 1 and Paper 2 exam.

 In KS4 boys are set into one of 4 ability groups and have five hundred minutes of English per fortnight.
 We study the AQA specifications for GCSE English Language (8700) and GCSE English Literature (8702).
 All boys study for both qualifications.
 There are no tiers of entry: the syllabus and examinations are the same for all.
 Both qualifications are assessed by 100% examination and all examinations will be taken at the end of Year 11.
 The English Language paper has a spoken language endorsement which is certified separately and the result of which does not affect the GCSE result.